 I used a fake antique (replica) that I picked up for cheep on eBay.
 I took out the clock work, and replaced it with a servo and a micro-controller, then I re-designed the face of the clock keeping a similar look to the original time piece.
 The weather service I was using reports something like 40 different weather conditions, so I had to condense the list, and I ended up with 14 ‘conditions’

-- Dead Clock (no internet connection / service errors)
+Dead Clock (no internet connection / error)

 In 2011 I re-worked the micro-controller to be fully self contained (previously it required a USB connection and had an app running on a computer)